DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 We lost to them in last war.
 It is been 30 years ago by now."

-"...Mankind has lost?
+"...Mankind lost?
 That's..."

-This is opposite to what Kai remembers.
+This was a opposite to what Kai remembers.
 He would love to think it is just a bad dream.
 Just what happened when he was shopping with Jeanne?

 "...Please continue.
 What happened to humans?
 Are they safe?"

 "Escaped and hid whenever they could.
-Barely made it" - answered instead Saki, who was walking besides him.
+Barely made it." - answered instead Saki, who was walking besides him.

 "The continent is now dominated by these four races.
 And even now they continue to compete for dominance.